 Security risks near our PTFI operations in Papua, Indonesia stem from the presence of in-migration, separatist activists and advocates in the region, the presence of illegal gold panners in the project area, as well as periodic social and ethnic tensions within the local community and in other areas of the province.

-Like all businesses and residents of Peru, Cerro Verde relies on the Peruvian government for the maintenance of public order, upholding the rule of law and the protection of personnel and property.
+Cerro Verde, like all businesses and residents of Peru, relies on the Peruvian government for the maintenance of public order, upholding the rule of law and the protection of personnel and property.
 The Peruvian government is responsible for employing police personnel and directing their operations.

-Cerro Verde employs six security employees and approximately 330 private security contractors.
-Some private security contractors assigned to the protection of expatriate personnel are armed.
+Cerro Verde employs ten security employees and approximately 321 private security contractors.
+Some private security contractors assigned to the protection of expatriate personnel and explosives storage are armed.
 Cerro Verde also has limited public security forces in support of its operation, with the arrangement defined through an MOU with the Peruvian National Police (PNP).
-Under Peruvian law, PNP officers may volunteer to be assigned to operations such as Cerro Verde during their regularly scheduled two-week leave.
+Under Peruvian law, PNP officers may volunteer to be assigned to operations such as Cerro Verde during their scheduled leave.
 This allows the officers to supplement their government salaries at a rate set by Government.
-The MoU was last updated in 2016 and details the working relationship between Cerro Verde and the PNP, including areas of support, coordination and commitment to Cerro Verde policies and procedures, including business ethics and human rights.
-The Voluntary Principles are incorporated by reference.
-The total cost to Cerro Verde for this support totaled approximately $1 million in 2016.
-This support is primarily remuneration, but also includes a limited amount for daily bus transportation to and from the mine, food and incidentals.
+They retain their full powers as officers of the law when performing this role and wear their police uniforms, but are not armed.
+The MOU was last updated in December 2017.
+It covers a two-year term and details the working relationship between Cerro Verde and the PNP, including areas of support and coordination.
+The MOU also includes a commitment to the United Nations Code of Conduct for and Basic Principles on the Use of Force and Firearms by Law Enforcement Officials, Peruvian human rights law and the related the human rights manual, and other applicable national or international norms related to human rights and international humanitarian law.
+The total cost to Cerro Verde for this support totaled approximately $1 million in 2017.
+This support is primarily remuneration, but also includes a limited amount for in-kind support (e.g., daily bus transportation to and from the mine, food and incidentals) provided by the Company.